yeatmanlab/roar-docs/docs/developer/tech-specs/backend/permissions.md

 * When accessing a resource, both role-based and direct permissions are evaluated.
 * Expired permissions are ignored.
 * Audit logs are recorded for every data access and permission change.
+* A user's access is determined by
+  * Their canonical user ID (resolved through `merged_into`, if present)
+  * Their roles in specific orgs via `users_orgs`
+  * The org type and permissions associated with that role

 ## Edge Cases and Error Handling